Cameleon00722/Rcontrol/readme.md

 ***This app is currently still in work so may expect some bug ( report it to me  please )***

+update 0.2
+allow you to manage your account and allow you to upload file easily for free

 you need first to create an account on https://app.ayrshare.com/api

 and copy the api key